guiyanzhong/morse_linux/README.md

 # Morse Code Tool for Linux

 This is a command-line tool for playing with Morse Codes.
+It convert plain text to Morse code audio via the Linux ALSA interface.

 ## Compile